168ting/NCU-LaTeX-Thesis-Templates/README.md

 1. Download the desired template.
 2. Upload the files to Overleaf.
-3. Set the main `.tex` file as the main document.
-4. Compile with the appropriate LaTeX compiler.
+3. Compile with the appropriate LaTeX compiler.

 ## Note